 Yahoo only half support this.
 They allow you to create an additional “base name” for your mailbox for which you can register up to 500 disposable addresses with the hyphen as a separator.
 For more information see: Disposable addresses in Yahoo Mail.

-Microsoft Exchange, including Exchange Online as part of Office 365 for Business, does not support these type of instant aliases.
+Microsoft Exchange On-Premises, like Exchange 2016 and Exchange 2019, does not support these type of instant aliases.
 Each alias address should be registered with a mailbox before it is being used.

 Some online forms where you can leave your email address may not recognize the + symbol as a valid character within an email address.
 In that case, you’d still have to register a separate alias first for that website if you want to track its usage of your address.